 - Skipped — number of customers that didn't receive the message due to the channel opt-in status.

-Or you may also add another Split conditions and tailor your targeting based on the test results.
+Or you can also add another Split conditions and tailor your targeting based on the test results.
 For example, in the B path, we see that 200 customers have skipped the message, which means that they didn't subscribe to the SMS channel.
 But the performance of the path is much better in terms of sales.
 Based on this data, instead of choosing one of the paths explicitly, we may add Conditional Split checking if the customer subscribed to the SMS channel.

 When you start the A/B testing, make sure you provide enough time to collect the metric, but do not delay the final decision too much.
 Once you understand what is performing better, try to adjust your workflow settings accordingly.